ahandsel/React_Workshop_by_Kintone/README.md

 This error is related to your Kintone credentials.
 1. Verify that you have created a `.env` file with your Kintone credentials inside the `backend` folder
 2. Verify the Kintone credentials are correct: Subdomain, App ID, and API Token
-3. Verify that the Kintone Web Database App is updated after generating the API token
+3. Verify that the Kintone App is configured as done in the [Create a Kintone Web Database App](#create-a-kintone-web-database-app) section
-4. Verify that the Kintone App is configured as done in the [Create a Kintone App](#create-a-kintone-app) section
+4. Verify that the Kintone Web Database App is updated after generating the [Kintone API Token](#kintone-api-token)